nielsenamrose/wifi-coffee/README.md

 # Wi-Fi enabled coffee machine

-This is **not** a learning project.
-The coffee machine is a mission critical household appliance.

 This is the simplest solution I could think of.
 This implementation uses the pre installed Node.js and [BoneScript](https://beagleboard.org/Support/BoneScript/)